EkaterinaSuetterle/llm-rag-workshop/README.md

     "direnv: loading /workspaces/llm-rag-workshop/.envrc
     direnv: export +OPENAI_API_KEY"

--> then run the command "pipenv run jupater notebook" -> now we create an elastic search (is a text search engine) image (Docker) with the following code in a new terminal:
+-> then run the command "pipenv run jupyter notebook" -> now we create an elastic search (is a text search engine) image (Docker) with the following code in a new terminal:
     docker run -it \
     --rm \